-Although the actuarially required net direct employer contribution rate for Fiscal 2023 was 2.99%, the Board of Trustees voted to maintain the employer contribution at 3.50%.
-For Fiscal 2023, this system experienced a contribution gain of \$1,059,608.
+Although the actuarially required net direct employer contribution rate for Fiscal 2024 was 1.35%, the Board of Trustees voted to maintain the employer contribution at 5.00%.
+For Fiscal 2024, this system experienced a contribution gain of \$2,467,699.
 In accordance with R.S.
-11:107, these additional contributions were credited to the system's Funding Deposit Account as of September 30, 2023.
-Although the actuarially required net direct employer contribution rate for Fiscal 2024 is 1.35%; the board adopted employer contribution rate for Fiscal 2024 is 5.00% of payroll.
-Since the contribution rate for Fiscal 2024 was held at 5.00% by the Board, any surplus in employer contributions collected during the fiscal year will be credited to the Funding Deposit Account.
+11:107.1, these additional contributions were credited to the system's Funding Deposit Account as of September 30, 2024.
+Although the actuarially required net direct employer contribution rate for Fiscal 2025 is 0.00%; the board adopted employer contribution rate for Fiscal 2025 is 5.00% of payroll.
+Since the contribution rate for Fiscal 2025 was held at 5.00% by the Board, any surplus in employer contributions collected during the fiscal year will be credited to the Funding Deposit Account.

-Furthermore, R.S.
-11:103 requires that the net direct employer contributions be rounded to the nearest 0.25%, hence we are recommending a minimum net direct employer contribution rate of 1.25% for Fiscal 2025.
+Because allocated taxes exceed the required employer contributions, we are recommending a minimum net direct employer contribution rate of 0.00% for Fiscal 2026.
 Under the provisions of R.S.
 11:105, R.S.
 11:106 and R.S.
-11:107, the Board of Trustees may set the net direct employer contribution for Fiscal 2025 at any level between the minimum recommended employer contribution rate of 1.25% and 5.00%.
-If the Board sets the net direct employer contribution rate, any excess funds collected will be deposited into the Funding Deposit Account.
+11:107, the Board of Trustees may set the net direct employer contribution for Fiscal 2026 at any level between the minimum recommended employer contribution rate of 0.00% and 5.00%.
+If the Board sets the net direct employer contribution rate above the minimum rate, any excess funds collected will be deposited into the Funding Deposit Account.
 Funds in this account can be used to reduce future required contributions in a particular year, to reduce the normal cost accrual rate, or to grant a cost-of-living increase to retirees.